vsraghavhk/interactive-gcoder/journal.md

-# This is the mid-term report.
-Final journal will be updated here as soon as it is done.
+# This is the Final Journal for Digital Fabrication Studio.
 **CSCE 689
 Digital Fabrication Studio
 Fall 2020